Abhi9-1331/Netflix_clone/README.md

-# Netflix_clone
+# Task2 : Netflix_clone using HTML and   CSS
-Task:2 at Bharat Intern.